-Accommodation of Services in Compartment Walls/Floors and Separating Walls must be in accordance with Section 3.5.4.1 of TGD B 2017 Volume 2 of Building Regulations for purpose class 1(a), 1(b) & 1(d) and in accordance with Section 3.2.5.7 and 3.4 of TGD B 2006 of the Building Regulations for all other purpose classes to which this certificate applies.
+Accommodation of Services in Compartment Walls/Floors and Separating Walls must be in accordance with Section 3.5.4.1 of TGD B 2017 Volume 2 of Building Regulations 1997 to 2017 for purpose class 1(a), 1(b) & 1(d) and in accordance with Section 3.2.5.7 and 3.4 of TGD B 2006 of the Building Regulations 1997 to 2017 for all other purpose classes to which this certificate applies.
 Services may be surface mounted or accommodated in service ducts or within service cavities created external to the linings of the fire-resistant compartment walls or floor.